imperfectandcompany/Imperfect-ModelSetter/README.md

 }
 ```
 *Note that the first model in the list will be the default model applied on spawn regardless of vip*

+On the final step make sure all your vpk assets are sitting in `/csgo/.../.../` in your server files otherwise animations will break!